Boston College. Office of the President

 Administrative history

-The President’s core responsibilities include overseeing the academic, business, and operational functions of the University.
-This leadership role encompasses the general management and strategic direction of Boston College’s educational and administrative activities.
-The President is also responsible for presenting an annual report on the state of the University and for recommending the annual budget to the Board of Trustees.
-Additionally, the President holds the authority to sign official University documents, such as contracts and financial instruments, and may delegate this authority to other officers when appropriate.
+The President serves as the chief executive and administrative officer of Boston College.
+Operating under the direction of the Board of Trustees, the President is responsible for the general management and strategic direction of the University's academic, business, and operational functions.
+The President presents an annual report on the state of the University and recommends the annual budget to the Board of Trustees.
+The President also holds authority to sign official University documents, such as contracts and financial instruments, and may delegate this authority to other officers when appropriate.
+These responsibilities are formally codified in the Boston College Statutes, Article IV, Section 2.

-Reporting directly to the President are several key university officials.
-These include the Executive Vice President and the Academic Vice President and Dean of Faculties, who support the President in managing the institution’s academic and administrative affairs.
-Other direct reports include the Vice Presidents for University Relations and for Presidential Assistance, as well as the University Chaplain, Secretary, Historian, and Legal Counsel.
-Together, this leadership team supports the President in executing the University’s mission and ensuring effective governance.
+Reporting directly to the President are several key university officials, including the Executive Vice President and the Academic Vice President and Dean of Faculties, who support the President in managing the institution's administrative and academic affairs, respectively.

 Social Networks and Archival Context (SNAC) Identifier